zeehio/ising/README.md

 ## Using the Ising model simulator:

+### Quick start:

+     ising -d 2 -L 20 -T 4.0 --nmeas 100 --nmcs 10000000 --ieq 5000 --dyn 0

+This command runs a 20x20 lattice, at a T=4 temperature, performing 10 millions of montecarlo sweeps of the lattice, printing the energy, the magnetization and a simple estimation of average cluster radius every 100 sweeps.
+Before the 10 millions sweeps are performed, 5000 sweeps are done for thermalization.
+Each sweep is done using a random glauber dynamic (a simple random spin flip).

 ### Introduction

 To be written.
 If you are here you should know a bit about the Ising model